davejoyce/versioned-ids/README.md

 </dependency>
 ```

-2. Next, choose one of the 3 basic ID types depending upon the level of time-sensitivity in your domain model.
+2. Choose one of the 3 basic ID types depending upon the level of time-sensitivity in your domain model.

 | You need: | Choose:  |
 | -------- | -------- |